Completing the enumeration of inversion sequences avoiding one or two patterns of length 3: Removing the maximum

 \subsection{The pair \{000, 102\}}

 In this subsection, we use a generalization of succession rules called \emph{doubled succession rules}, introduced in \cite{Ferrari_Pergola_Pinzani_Rinaldi}, which allows a node at level $n$ in a generating tree to have children at levels $n+1$ or $n+2$, denoted by $\overset{1} \leadsto$ and $\overset{2} \leadsto$ in the succession rule.
+We find a doubled succession rule describing a generating tree for $\I(000,102)$ (up to isomorphism), and later use this rule to compute the generating function of $\I(000,102)$ in the appendix.

 For all $\sigma \in \I(000,102)$, let $\inc(\sigma)$ be the size of the longest nondecreasing factor at the beginning of $\sigma$, and let $\sites(\sigma) = \inc(\sigma) - \max(\sigma)$.
 In particular, $\sites(\varepsilon) = 1$.